-NOTE 3: The drive WILL NOT restart after the following faults: CONTROL and PWR SAG.
-Also, if an OUTPUT fault occurs below 1.5 Hz, only one restart will be attempted, after a four minute delay.
-If unsuccessful, it will then trip into FAULT LOCKOUT, which will require a manual reset.
-This is done to protect the drive in case of a shorted motor
+NOTE 2: The drive WILL NOT restart after a CONTROL or PWR SAG fault.
+Also, if an OUTPUT fault occurs below 1.5 Hz, only one restart will be attempted, after a 30 second delay.
+If unsuccessful, it will then trip into FAULT LOCKOUT, which requires a manual reset.
+This is done to protect the drive in case of a shorted motor.